 Sokyrka's latest release was in 2013 “Prairie Winds” a collection of original songs which was recorded and mastered in Madrid in 7 days, free from edits and as pure as the driven snow.

-Three years ago Sokyrka happily returned to living life in Saskatoon after 10 years of travelling the globe and living in Toronto and Montreal.
-She lives modestly with her husband, son, two cats and dog.
+Five years ago Sokyrka returned to living life in Saskatoon after 10 years of travelling the globe and living in Toronto and Montreal.
+She lives modestly with her husband, son, cat Jaco and dog Pino.
 Putting music on the back burner since her last release there's just no denying that this kid can sing and that creating is unavoidable.
-She continues to prove to her fans old and new that though it's been 13 years since a reality TV show found her in Saskatchewan, Sokyrka is sticking around for the long haul, you might just have to dig a little.
+She continues to prove to her fans old and new that though it's been almost 15 years since a reality TV show found her in Saskatchewan, Sokyrka is sticking around for the long haul, you might just have to dig a little.